aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/formulas/using-formulas-or-functions-to-process-data/_index.md

 In the example below, a complex formula is applied to the first cell of a worksheet's [**Cells**](https://apireference.aspose.com/cells/java/com.aspose.cells/worksheet#Cells) collection.
 The formula uses a built-in **IF** function provided by Aspose.Cells.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-formulas-ProcessDataUsingBuiltinfunction-1.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-formulas-ProcessDataUsingBuiltinfunction-1.java" >}}

 ## **Using Add-in Functions**